Furrah/blog/content/greenhouse/mains-switch-over.md

 **Fail Safe**

-If the solar system is off, the default state of the interface relay connects the pumps to the house mains and keep the pumps running.
+If the solar system is off, the default state of the interface relay connects the pumps to the house mains and keeps the pumps running.

 **Normal Operation**

-when the solar system is on, the Victron battery protect unit measures the battery voltage and enables the 24V system if the system voltage is above a programmable threshold value.
+When the solar system is on, the Victron battery protect unit measures the battery voltage and enables the 24V system if the system voltage is above a programmable threshold value.

 The alarm output of the battery protect unit in this scenario is low which results in the time delay relay staying in its normally connected state.
 This in turn enables the interface relay connecting the inverter to the pumps.

 Should the system voltage go below the threshold value the time delay relay is triggered for 24 hours and the pumps are connected to mains power.
-Hopefully this is enough time for the batteries to recharged by the solar system.
+Hopefully this is enough time for the batteries to be recharged by the solar system.

 # Components